victoriacheng15/rm-devops-lab/server-performance-stats/README.md

   - Lists the top 5 processes consuming the most memory.

 ## Note
-This project is part of the DevOps project from [Roadmap](https://roadmap.sh/projects/server-stats).
+This project is a part of the DevOps projects.
+For more information, check out [roadmap.sh - DevOps Projects](https://roadmap.sh/projects/server-stats).